Android-PowerUser/Test/README.md

 ## Screen Operator (In development stage)

-This app is intended to operate the screen with AI
+This app is intended to operate the screen with AI.

 ### Help with development